Skip to main content

 Experience: Evidence of Real Client Work

 AI platforms look for signals that the author has genuine, hands-on experience.
 For CPAs, this means content that references actual practice scenarios.
 Not textbook definitions of depreciation methods.
 Content that demonstrates the author has sat across from business owners, navigated complex tax situations, and helped clients through audits.
+Ready to act?
+Book a free strategy session.

 When your content discusses specific scenarios you have encountered (without violating client confidentiality), describes common mistakes you have seen during tax season, or shares observations from years of specialized practice, AI platforms interpret these as strong experience signals.